infojam-james/Test-Cases/Investigations/investigations-4.md

 >**YorSafety: Investigation questions initiated**

 >An investigations questions procedure has been initiated.
-You will be notified by email again when this case requires authorisation.
+You will be notified by email again when this case has been authorised.

 [Return to Contents](https://github.com/infojam-james/test-cases/blob/master/Contents.md)